 3. Each applicant is responsible for ensuring that his/her application is complete.

 4. Due to the large number of applications received, we are unable to provide feedback to applicants who are not admitted.

-Japan Society and Dream Navigation are working together to carry out this exchange.
-Based in Kanagawa, Japan, NPO Dream Navigation plans and carries out international cooperation programs in education, arts and sports to develop further international friendship with nations and cities all over the world, including Maryland in the U.S., Liaoning in China and Gyeonggi-do in Korea.
+Japan Society works with Dream Navigation to carry out this leadership program.
+Based in Kanagawa, Japan, Dream Navigation plans and carries out international cooperation programs in education, arts and sportsto develop further international friendship with nations and cities, including Maryland, Liaoning, China and Gyeonggi-do, Korea.

-The TOMODACHI Japan Society Junior Fellows Student Exchange Program is supported by a generous grant from an anonymous family foundation, Mr. Wilbur L. Ross, Jr. and ITO EN (North America) INC. Additional support is generously provided by an anonymous donor and the Thornton-Donovan School.
+The TOMODACHI Japan Society Junior Fellows Leadership Program is supported by a generous grant from an anonymous family foundation, Mr. Wilbur L. Ross, Jr. and ITO EN (North America) INC. Additional support is generously provided by an anonymous donor.

 This program is funded by TOMODACHI’s Fund for Exchanges through generous contributions from Toyota Motor Corporation, Mitsubishi Corporation, and Hitachi, Ltd.